leviathan747/resume/src/resume.md

 #### Technical

 - **C:** Strong background in writing system level and embedded applications in
+  C. Implemented control logic for autonomous agricultural machines.
-  C. Implemented a specialized FTP server for Qualcomm modems.
+  Implemented a specialized FTP server for Qualcomm modems.
 Exerience working with C++.
 Experience writing embedded applications for Raspberry Pi, Arduino, LEGO EV3 and others.
 - **Build tools:** Experience with Maven, Make, and Ant.
 Some experience with CMake.
 - **Compilers:** Comprehensive experience in compilers and programming language design.
 Built a model compiler to generate Java from xtUML models.
 - **Operating systems:** Experience with several different operating systems including Windows and Unix systems.
-Some experience with other hardware specific real time operating systems.
+Some experience with other hardware specific real time operating systems and embedded targets.
+- **Robotics:** Experience working on robotic applications with a mix of hardware, firmware, and software.
+Experience with ROS and developing for embedded and high level systems.
 - **Version Control:** Experience with git, subversion, and perforce in real software teams, and familiar with online source hosting such as Github and Bitbucket.
 - **Java:** Firm understanding of object oriented programming in Java.
 - **Python:** Experience using Python for scripting applications.
-Some experience building web applications in Python using the Flask microframework.
+Experience building web applications in Python using the Flask microframework.
 - **Amazon Web Services:** Knowledge of AWS services such as EC2, S3, DynamoDB, Lambda, and others and experience using them in production applications.
 - **SQL:** Practical experience using relational databases in applications.